VegaL101/Simulate-a-basic-network-attack-and-defense-/README.md

 ## Objective

 The objective is to simulate a network attack and learn how to defend against it.
-We will be using the virtual machines we set up in a earlier project wich will be linked <a href >here</a> Ubuntu as the defending vM and Kali Linux as the attacker VM
+We will be using the virtual machines we set up in a earlier project wich will be linked <a href="https://github.com/VegaL101/Setting-up-a-basic-home-lab" >here</a> Ubuntu as the defending vM and Kali Linux as the attacker VM

 ### Skills Learned